-- 1. A victim shall be assigned all rights and obligations of a victim. - 2.
-A victim that is a legal person shall participate in criminal proceedings through a person with representative powers, who shall be assigned all rights and obligations of a victim. - 3.
-In the case of an offence that caused the death of the victim, the rights and obligations of the victim shall be assigned to any of the close relatives of the victim ('a legal successor of the victim').
-An investigator, prosecutor and judge may not deny a legal successor of the victim to exercise any of the rights granted to the victim.
-If a dispute arises between close relatives of the same level, a legal successor of the victim shall be determined by drawing lots. - 4.
-In the case of preparation or attempt of an offence, the State, the physical or legal person that could have been harmed, shall be deemed to be a victim. - 5.
-If there are appropriate grounds for recognising a person as a victim or as a legal successor of the victim, the prosecutor shall issue a decree on his/her own initiative, or upon the filing of the relevant application by that person.
+1. A victim shall be assigned all rights and obligations of a victim.

+2. A victim that is a legal person shall participate in criminal proceedings through a person with representative powers, who shall be assigned all rights and obligations of a victim.

+3. In the case of a crime that caused the death of the victim, the rights and obligations of the victim shall be assigned to any of the close relatives of the victim ('a legal successor of the victim').
+An investigator, a prosecutor and a judge may not deny a legal successor of the victim to exercise any of the rights granted to the victim.
+If a dispute arises between close relatives of the same level, a legal successor of the victim shall be determined by drawing lots.

+4. In the case of preparation or attempt of a crime, the State, the natural or legal person that could have been harmed, shall be deemed to be a victim.

+5. If there are appropriate grounds for recognising a person as a victim or as a legal successor of the victim, the prosecutor shall issue a decree on his/her own initiative, or upon the filing of the relevant application by that person.
 If a prosecutor does not satisfy the application within 48 hours after it has been filed, the person in question may apply once to a superior prosecutor for recognising him/her as a victim or a legal successor of the victim.
-In this case, if a superior prosecutor does not satisfy the appeal, the person in question may appeal the decision of the prosecutor according to the place of investigation, to a district (city) court. - [5.
-If there are appropriate grounds for recognising a person as a victim or as a legal successor of the victim, the prosecutor shall issue a decree on his/her own initiative, or upon the filing of the relevant application by that person.
-If a prosecutor does not satisfy the application within 48 hours after it has been filed, the person in question may apply once to a superior prosecutor for recognising him/her as a victim or a legal successor of the victim.
-The decision of a superior prosecutor shall be final and may not be appealed, except when a particularly serious offence, or an offence which, according to the law, is under jurisdiction of the State Inspector's Office, has been committed.
 If a superior prosecutor does not satisfy the appeal, the person in question may appeal the decision of the prosecutor to a district (city) court according to the place of investigation.

-(Shall become effective from 1 July 2019)] - 51.
-A prosecutor or, upon his/her instructions, an investigator, shall familiarise the victim with the decree on the recognition of a person as a victim and explain to him/her all the rights provided for by this Code, and the procedures related to the exercise of those rights, and shall draft a report to that effect.
+5^{1} .
+A prosecutor, or upon his/her instructions, an investigator, shall familiarise the victim with the decree on the recognition of a person as a victim and explain to him/her all the rights provided for by this Code, and the procedures related to the exercise of those rights, and shall draft a report to that effect.
 The report shall be signed by the victim and the persons who drafted it.
 A victim may make remarks to the report.
-If a victim refuses to sign the report, the reason for the refusal shall be recorded in the report. - 6.
-If, after issuing a decree on the recognition of a person as a victim it is established that there are no appropriate grounds for such recognition, the prosecutor shall make a decision to annul that decree and shall inform the victim about it.
+If a victim refuses to sign the report, the reason for the refusal shall be recorded in the report.

+6. If, after issuing a decree on the recognition of a person as a victim, it is established that there are no appropriate grounds for such recognition, the prosecutor shall make a decision to annul that decree and shall inform the victim thereof in writing.
 A victim may appeal to a superior prosecutor, only once, the decision of the prosecutor annulling the decree on the recognition of a person as a victim.
-In this case, if a superior prosecutor does not satisfy the appeal, the victim may appeal the decision of the prosecutor according to the place of investigation, to a district (city) court. - [6.
-If, after issuing a decree on the recognition of a person as a victim it is established that there are no appropriate grounds for such recognition, the prosecutor shall make a decision to annul that decree and shall inform the victim about it.
-A victim may appeal to a superior prosecutor, only once, the decision of the prosecutor annulling the decree on the recognition of a person as a victim.
-The decision of a superior prosecutor shall be final and it may not appealed, except when a particularly serious offence, or an offence which, according to the law, is under jurisdiction of the State Inspector's Office, has been committed.
 If a superior prosecutor does not satisfy the appeal, the victim may appeal the decision of the prosecutor to a district (city) court, according to the place of investigation.

-(Shall become effective from 1 July 2019)] - 7.
-A judge shall deliver a ruling on the issues provided for by paragraphs 5 and 6 of this Code with or without an oral hearing.
+7. A judge shall deliver a ruling on the issues provided for by paragraphs 5 and 6 of this article with or without an oral hearing.
 The decision made by the judge may not be appealed.

-Decision of the Constitutional Court of Georgia No 2/12/1229, 1242, 1247, 1299 of 14 December 2018 - website, 20.12.2018
+Decision of the Constitutional Court of Georgia No 2/12/1229, 1242, 1247, 1299 of 14 December 2018 - website, 20.12.2018 a) be informed about the essence of the charges brought against the accused;